MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 ## Catch devices running Microsoft 365 Apps

 Follow these steps to create a dynamic collection that will add all devices that have Microsoft 365 Apps for enterprise installed.
 After the collection is set up, devices will be added and dropped automatically.
-This enables you to target Microsoft 365 Apps client updates easily.
+This kind of collection is often used to [deploy updates](../manage-microsoft-365-apps-updates-configuration-manager.md) from all update channels that you support internally.
+It's important to *not* deploy updates to the individual collections, because devices that are performing a channel change must have access to an update from the newly assigned channel to complete the transition.
+Devices will only download applicable updates.
+So if a device is offered SEAC, SAEC-P and MEC updates, it will only download the delta from the update channel that the device is currently on or is instructed to switch to.
+Updates from other channels won't be downloaded.

+Here is how to implement this collection:

 1. Navigate to **Assets and Compliance**, select **Device Collections** and then **Create Device Collection** on the **Home** menu.
 2. Provide a name and choose a limiting collection.
 Select **Next**.